Shawn Singleton

 Shawn Singleton is a Canadian actor and musician.
 His television roles have included the series Lord Have Mercy!, The Line, Doomstown, Platinum and Instant Star, as well as guest appearances in Flashpoint and Da Kink in My Hair.
 He also had minor roles in the films Four Brothers and Get Rich or Die Tryin'.

-Singleton was also a producer and DJ for the Canadian hip hop band Baby Blue Soundcrew.
+Singleton was also a producer and DJ for the Canadian hip hop band Baby Blue Soundcrew, aka Singlefoot or Singleton.